-Study in a dynamic cultural hub at one of the Graduate Schools in Atlanta, Georgia.
+Atlanta, Georgia is home to many top universities and grad schools and offers a dynamic cultural hub to live, work and study.
 In the past two decades, this Southern belle of a city has become an example of the ‘New South’.
 It is a fast-paced modern city, proud of its heritage and contemporary quality of life.

 Below you will find some popular graduate programs in Atlanta from sponsored schools.